lakejs/lake-docs/examples/readonly.md

 # {{ $frontmatter.title }}

-Read-only mode is used to display the editor's content in the view page.
+Read-only mode is used to display the content of the editor in the view page.
 You can enable read-only by setting the [readonly](/reference/index.md#readonly) config to `true`.

 <script setup>
 import { ref, onMounted } from 'vue';